nhrap-hazus/FAST/README.md

 ## Requirements

-The Flood Assessment Structure Tool requires Anaconda and the Hazus Python Library to be installed on your computer.
+The Flood Assessment Structure Tool requires Anaconda to be installed on your computer.
 Anaconda is a free software that automatically manages all Python packages required to run Hazus open source tools - including the Hazus Python package: https://fema-nhrap.s3.amazonaws.com/Hazus/Python/build/html/index.html

 Go to https://www.anaconda.com/distribution/